-Jane and Yeasmin recorded their second video diary on 24 May.
-A transcript will be available soon.
+Jane and Yeasmin recorded their second video diary for this course on 22 May 2020.

 Take a look at your reflection grid for this week.
 This week Paul provided techniques for diverting and diffusing difficult behaviour.
 You looked at the way micro-scripts can help structure deescalation approaches.
 Your classroom task this week was to practice and use scripted approaches.

 Fill in your reflection grid for this week now if you haven’t already done so.

 We encourage you to share what you’ve learnt from this course with your colleagues.
 On social media, use the hashtag #FLSTEMBehaviour.